 Once granted, an Emergency License is incident specific and expires when the emergency no longer exists, the licensee's services are no longer required, or ninety (90) days from the date of issuance.
 If an emergency exists for greater than ninety (90) days, a new request for licensure must be completed.

-For additional information contact WY EMS Licensing Coordinator
+For additional information, contact WY EMS Licensing Coordinator:

-Scott Logan, Phone: 307-777-3622, or scott.logan@wyo.gov.
+Jennifer McMahon Phone: (307) 777-6021, Jennifer.mcmahon@wyo.gov